 If you want to avoid those small daily surrenders, then pray for God to deliver you from temptation.
 But don’t forget to do your part.
 Name those temptations in advance.
 Talk with a godly person you trust and ask them to hold you accountable.
 Renew your mind daily in God’s Word.
 The Apostle Paul shared God’s wisdom on this point when he wrote in Philippians 4:8-9,

 Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.
 9 Whatever you have learned or received or heard from me, or seen in me—put it into practice.
 And the God of peace will be with you.

 What are you thinking on?

-Merciful and patient Lord, I do not want to sin.
-I do not want to “fail on purpose.”
+Merciful and patient Lord, I don’t want to sin.
+I don’t want to “fail on purpose.”
 Yet I confess to you that I have not always put in place or practiced those wise spiritual disciplines that would draw me ever closer to you and protect me from the snares of the devil and my own fleshly weaknesses.
 Please forgive me and renew me.
 As David cried out, put a right spirit within me.
 Give me such a desire for you that turning away from you would be the last thing on my mind.
 Give me greater Spirit-enabled self-discipline and self-control to practice those means of grace you have given to your children to help us conform more and more to the likeness of your Son, our Lord and Savior.
-For it is in his name and for his sake I pray.
+For it’s in his name and for his sake I pray.
 Amen.